DataDaoDe/2root2-podcast/series/series_001-mental_models/episodes/006_second-order-thinking/notes.md

     * The bacteria that survive the continuous antibiotic exposure become antibiotic resistant.
     * Mass numbers of drug resistant bacteria are becoming part of our food chain.

+### Example 3:
+* Software: Suggesting jobs to users based on their and proximity to the working location.

 ## Impossibility of Doing just one thing
 * Garett Hardin (ecologist), "You can never merely do one thing."